 It's fun to watch hummingbirds drinking from red plastic feeders, but there's nothing like seeing them sipping from the flowers in your own garden.
-For the last few years, I’ve been observing hummingbirds in the hope of discovering their favorite flowers.
+I’ve been observing hummingbirds for many years in the hope of discovering their favorite flowers.
 But just when I think I’ve figured it out, the funny little birds change their minds.

-Here’s my list of favorite hummingbird flowers.
+So here’s my list of favorite hummingbird flowers.
 You might be tempted to plant only “chocolate cake”, but remember that “Variety is the spice of life”.
-So the more selection you have, the better.
-Try for plants that bloom at different times of the year, from spring through fall.
+The more selection you have, the better.

-Cosmos 'Ladybird Scarlet' -- I planted this near my hummingbird feeder, and I was surprised that the hummingbirds visited the cosmos more than the feeder.
+Cosmos 'Ladybird Scarlet' -- I planted this near my hummingbird feeder, and I was surprised to see hummingbirds visiting the cosmos more than the feeder.

 Digitalis (Foxglove) -- The tubular flowers attract hummingbirds, and the plants grow in full sun or part shade.
 I was surprised to see a hummingbird sipping on the pale yellow Digitalis lutea.
 That's what I call "hummingbird broccoli".

-Eupatorium (Joe-Pye Weed) -- Blooms in the fall, attracting both hummingbirds and butterflies.
+Eupatorium maculatum (Joe-Pye Weed) -- A native perennial that blooms in the fall.
+The mauve flowers attract hummingbirds and butterflies.

 Hibiscus -- Hummingbirds spot these huge flowers from across the yard, and they swoop in to investigate.
 I'm not sure how much nectar they have, so I plant other flowers around them to provide more food.